NeuroBio/Ballast-Visual-Novel-Engine/README.md

 ```

 ### Multi Response Beat
 Owns a set of responses and iterates through them when possible.
 The beat type is very fluid compared to the others.
-Its primary use case is to allow for one story beat to lead to many beats that are conditional and expected to be in a set order  (e.g. play 1, optionally 2, and then 3).
-Although this pattern can be achieved with branch beats, it's hard to keep track of and requires many beats, as shown in the following example.
+Its primary use case is to allow for one story beat to lead to many beats that are conditional but expected to be in a set order  (e.g. play 1, optionally 2, and then 3).
+Although this pattern can be achieved with branch beats, it is hard to keep track of that way and requires many beats, as shown in the following example.

 ```
 choice => branch 1